-Love them or hate them, squirrels can be a nuisance at a bird feeder – small birds are scared away, expensive bird seed gets wasted and, more importantly squirrels can cause serious damage to our homes if encouraged to stay.
-So how do you keep squirrels from eating bird seed?
-Can we stop squirrels climbing bird feeders in the first place?
+Squirrels can be a nuisance at a bird feeder – small birds are scared away, expensive bird seed gets wasted and, more importantly squirrels can cause serious damage to our homes if encouraged to stay.
+So how do you keep squirrels from eating bird seed and how can we keep them off our bird feeders?

 People have tried many ways to prevent squirrels getting to their bird seed.
 Some succeed, some fail and a lot of money can be spent on purpose made squirrel busting products.
 However, some methods are so simple and cost effective.